ferrolho/away-at-edinburgh/_posts/2017-02-13-locked-out-and-2fa.markdown

 So here is a funny story about last night...

 I was at the robotics lab in the Informatics Forum working on my thesis - yes, on a Sunday...
 It was around 22h30, so there was almost no one around.
-A chinese friend of mine that works on the same lab as me, Yuanfei, was also there.
+My friend Yuanfei, that works on the same lab as me, was also there.
 He had been on the phone outside of the lab for what seemed like one hour.

 Suddenly, I had to go to the loo.
 So I got up, got out of the lab, crossed Yuanfei, and headed to the bathroom.
 As I was washing my hands, I listened to Yuanfei heading towards the exit, still speaking on his phone.
 You see, the bathrooms are located in the middle of a corridor that connects the building's hall to the night exit.